k8thekat/GatekeeperV2/COMMANDS.md

 - `/user steamid (name)` - Looks up the Steam Display Name provided and returns the assosciated STEAM ID with it.
     - **ATTENTION**: This is early experimental, it may be inaccurate.

+### <u>AMP Server Database Commands</u>:
+- `/dbserver cleanup` - Removes any Database Server entries that are not in your AMP Instances list.
+- `/dbserver swap (server, replacement_server)` - Use this to switch an AMP instance with another AMP Instance in the Database.

 ### <u>AMP Server Commands</u>:
 - `/server display` - Lists all AMP Servers in Embeds with current information.